Chevelleboyer/DataStructuresHandbook/dictionary.md

 # Use Cases

-A dictionary is useful when we want to store a group of objects.
-For example if we wanted to store test scores, we could create a test scores dictionary and store students names as the key and their test score as the value.
+A dictionary is useful when we want to keep track of values associated with a particular key.
+For example if we wanted to store test scores, we could create a test scores dictionary and store students names as the key and their test scores as the values.

-A dictionary is not as usefule when
+A dictionary is not as useful when there is not a natural key-value association.
+Nor would they be as useful when it requires a lot of searching on the values (rather than the keys).

 # Example